 So what’s going around and around in an electron?
 Let’s see now.
-We made the electron out of light in pair production, we can diffract electrons, and we can refract them.
-We can perform electron optics with electrons, and when we annihilate the electron with a positron, what we get is light.
+We made the electron out of light in pair production, we can diffract electrons, as per the Davisson-Germer experiment and the Thomson and Reid diffraction experiment.
+We can refract electrons, we can perform electron optics with electrons, and when we annihilate the electron with a positron, what we get is light.
 It’s elementary my dear Watson.
 The thing that’s going around and around is light.
 Only when it does, we don’t call it a photon any more.
 We call it an electron.

 A 511keV photon with toroidal topology